ajayitcu/PersonalPage/README.md

 # MyPage
-This is my persona page where I will updates my achievements and personal stuff
+This is my personal page where I will updates my achievements and personal stuff